AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

     >[!NOTE]
     >
     >If you do not select the  **[!UICONTROL Subscriptions]** target mapping, your susbscribers will not receive the confirmation message.
-Target mappings are defined in the Campaign v8 console.
-Learn more in the [Adobe Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.
+Learn more about target mappings in [this section](../audience/targeting-dimensions.md) .

 1. Edit the content of your delivery template, save and close it.